JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.md

 = 20180929 - 2018-09-29 =
 * Added: oembed as thumbnail from post meta.
+* Added: sticky date and subtitle for timeline.

 = 20180923 - 2018-09-23 =
 * Added: timeline style.